sdkbox-doc/en/src/inmobi/v3-cpp/api-reference.md

                           const std::string & state ,
                           const std::string & country ) ;
 ```
-> Provide the user's location to the SDK for targetting purposes.
+> Provide the user's location to the SDK for targeting purposes.
 @param city The user's city.
 @param state The user's state.
 @param country The user's country.